worldbank/GEEST/README.md

 In parallel with the Gender Data Gap Assessment, a comprehensive geospatial database was compiled for each of the 31 Small Island Developing States (SIDS) Targeted in the project.
 The repository containing the geospatial databases can be found in the following link: <https://datacatalog.worldbank.org/search/collections/genderspatial>

-Examples of data layers present in the GDB for select countries:
+Examples of data layers present in the GDB for selected countries:

 ![image](docs/images/img04.png)